Sexual Harassment and Misconduct

 Get to a safe place as soon as possible.

-Contact the Waterloo Police Department (911) and Public Safety from any campus phone, or activate any of the emergency telephones located around campus.
+Contact the Waterloo Police Department (911) and Public Safety from any campus phone.
 Public Safety personnel are available upon request for assistance.

 Sexual assault is never the victim’s fault.
 Every attempt will be made to keep the student free from any suggestion that he/she is responsible or was “contributorily negligent” or assumed the risk of being a victim of sexual misconduct.

 Victims of sexual misconduct are strongly encouraged to seek immediate medical attention at an area hospital or medical clinic.
 If the victim wishes, he/she will be assisted in seeking prompt medical attention.

 If at all possible, the victim should not change clothes, shower, bathe, douche, or urinate.
 Emergency room personnel are trained to check for injuries, as well as collect physical evidence.
 It is important to preserve evidence as it may be necessary for the proof of criminal sexual misconduct should you decide to pursue charges through the Waterloo Police Department or other relevant law enforcement authority.